padrinobook/padrinobook/02-job-board-application.md

       end
     end

-- `spec_helper` - is a file to load common used functions so that they can used in all other spec
+- `spec_helper` - is a file to load commonly used functions so that they can reused in other specs
-- `describe block` - this block describe the context for our tests.
+- `describe block` - this block describes the context for our tests
 - `before do` - the content of this block will be called before the execution of each `it "..." do`
-- `it "..." do` - consists of the textual description of the test and write our expectation to our application code
+- `it "..." do` - consists of the textual description of the test and writes our expectation to our application code

-Now let's run our tests with `rspec spec/app/controllers/page_controller_spec.rb` and see the funny (and long) output in the terminal:
+Now let's run our tests with `rspec spec/app/controllers/page_controller_spec.rb` and see the daunting (and long) output in the terminal:

     PageController
       returns hello world (FAILED - 1)